bitsofcotton/NAND/README.md

 -->

 So around this, we aims and we need the implementation of compact and low complexity and whole readable library, (and system).

+We need the partial QR and add row, then QR function with reasonable time order as not to depend original matrices rows, but depend columns to implement unstable size optimization.